How Solar Works

 Photovoltaics

 Photovoltaic (PV) materials and devices convert sunlight into electrical energy, and PV cells are commonly known as Solar Cells.
-Photovoltaics can literally be translated as light-electricity.
+Photovoltaics can be translated as light electricity.

 First used in about 1890, "photovoltaic" has two parts: photo, derived from the Greek word for light, and volt, relating to electricity pioneer Alessandro Volta.
 And this is what photovoltaic materials and devices do—they convert light energy into electrical energy, as French physicist Edmond Becquerel discovered as early as 1839.

-Becquerel discovered the process of using sunlight to produce an electric current in a solid material.
-But it took more than another century to truly understand this process.
+Becquerel discovered using sunlight to produce an electric current in a solid material.
+But it took more than another century to understand this process truly.
 Scientists eventually learned that the photoelectric or photovoltaic effect caused certain materials to convert light energy into electrical energy at the atomic level.

 Photovoltaic Cells

-Photovoltaic (PV) cells, or solar cells, use the photoelectric effect to produce electricity.
+Photovoltaic (PV) or solar cells use the photoelectric effect to produce electricity.
 PV cells are the building blocks of all PV systems since they are the devices that convert sunlight to electricity.

 Commonly known as solar cells, individual PV cells are electricity-producing devices made of semiconductor materials.
 PV cells come in many sizes and shapes, from smaller than a postage stamp to several inches across.
-They are often connected together to form PV modules that may be up to several feet long and a few feet wide.
+They are often connected from PV modules up to several feet long and a few feet wide.

 Modules, in turn, can be combined and connected to form PV arrays of different sizes and power output.
-The modules of the array make up the major part of a PV system, which can also include electrical connections, mounting hardware, power-conditioning equipment, and batteries that store solar energy for use when the sun is not shining.
+The array’s modules comprise the central part of a PV system, including electrical connections, mounting hardware, power-conditioning equipment, and batteries that store solar energy when the sun is not shining.

 When light shines on a PV cell, it may be reflected, absorbed, or pass right through.
 But only the absorbed light generates electricity.
-The energy of the absorbed light is transferred to electrons in the atoms of the PV cell (see: semiconductor material).
-With their newfound energy, these electrons escape from their normal positions in the atoms and become part of the electrical flow, or current, in an electrical circuit.
-A special electrical property of the PV cell—which is called a "built-in electric field"—provides the force, or voltage, needed to drive the current through an external load, such as a light bulb.
+The energy of the absorbed light is transferred to electrons in the atoms of the PV cell (see semiconductor material).
+With their newfound energy, these electrons escape from their regular positions in the atoms and become part of the electrical flow, or current, in an electrical circuit.
+A unique electrical property of the PV cell—called a “built-in electric field”—provides the force, or voltage, needed to drive the current through an external load, such as a light bulb.

 Photovoltaic Systems

-A photovoltaic (PV), or solar electric system, is made up of several photovoltaic solar cells.
-An individual PV cell is usually small, typically producing about 1 or 2 watts of power.
-To boost the power output of PV cells, they are connected together to form larger units called modules.
+A photovoltaic (PV), or solar electric system, comprises several photovoltaic solar cells.
+An individual PV cell is usually small, producing about 1 or 2 watts of power.
+To boost the power output of PV cells, they are connected to form larger units called modules.
 Modules, in turn, can be connected to form even larger units called arrays, which can be interconnected to produce more power, and so on.
-In this way, PV systems can be built to meet almost any electric power need, small or large.
+This way, PV systems can be built to meet almost any electric power need, small or large.

 By themselves, modules or arrays do not represent an entire PV system.
-Systems also include structures that point them toward the sun and components that take the direct-current electricity produced by modules and "condition" that electricity, usually by converting it to alternate-current electricity.
+Systems also include structures that point them toward the sun and components that take the direct-current electricity produced by modules and “condition” that electricity, usually by converting it to alternate-current electricity.
 PV systems may also include batteries.
-These items are referred to as the balance of system (BOS) components.
+These items are called the balance of system (BOS) components.

 Photovoltaic System Performance

-Photovoltaic (PV) systems are usually composed of numerous solar arrays, which in turn, are composed of numerous PV cells.
-The performance of the system is therefore dependent on the performance of its components.
+Photovoltaic (PV) systems usually comprise multiple solar arrays comprising numerous PV cells.
+The system’s performance is, therefore, dependent on the performance of its components.

 Reliability

-The reliability of PV arrays is an important factor in the cost of PV systems and in consumer acceptance.
-However, the building blocks of arrays, PV cells, are considered "solid-state" devices with no moving parts and, therefore, are highly reliable and long-lived.
+The reliability of PV arrays is an essential factor in the cost of PV systems and consumer acceptance.
+However, the building blocks of arrays, PV cells, are considered “solid-state” devices with no moving parts and are highly reliable and long-lived.
 Therefore, reliability measurements of PV systems are usually focused not on cells but on modules and whole systems.

 Reliability can be improved through fault-tolerant circuit design, which involves using various redundant features in the circuit to control the effect of partial failure on overall module yield and array power degradation.
-Degradation can be controlled by dividing the modules into a number of parallel solar cell networks called branch circuits.
-This type of design can also improve module losses caused by broken cells and other circuit failures.
-Bypass diodes or other corrective measures can mitigate the effects of local cell hot-spots.
+Degradation can be controlled by dividing the modules into several parallel solar cell networks called branch circuits.
+This type of design can also improve module losses caused by damaged cells and other circuit failures.
+Bypass diodes or other corrective measures can mitigate the effects of local cell hot spots.
 However, today’s component failure rates are low enough that, with multiple-cell interconnects, series/paralleling, and bypass diodes, it is possible to achieve high levels of reliability.

 Module Performance Measurements

 PV module performance is measured with peak watt ratings.
-The peak watt (Wp) rating is determined by measuring the maximum power of a PV module under laboratory conditions of relatively high light, favorable air mass, and low cell temperature.
-But these conditions are not typical in the real world.
-Therefore, researchers may use a different procedure, known as the NOCT—or normal operating cell temperature—rating.
-In this procedure, the module first equilibrates with a specified ambient temperature so that maximum power is measured at a nominal operating cell temperature.
+The peak watt (Wp) rating is determined by measuring the maximum power of a PV module under laboratory conditions of relatively high light, good air mass, and low cell temperature.
+However, these conditions are not typical in the real world.
+Therefore, researchers may use a different procedure, known as the NOCT—or average operating cell temperature—rating.
+In this procedure, the module first equilibrates with a specified ambient temperature to measure maximum power at a nominal operating cell temperature.
 This NOCT rating results in a lower watt value than the peak-watt rating, but it is probably more realistic.

 Solar arrays are designed to provide specified amounts of electricity under certain conditions.
 The following factors are usually considered when determining array performance: characterization of solar cell electrical performance, determination of degradation factors related to array design and assembly, conversion of environmental considerations into solar cell operating temperatures, and calculation of array power output capability.